lumel-uk/docker-unifi-controller/README.md

 # Unifi Controller Docker Container

-This is a fork of brijohn's unifi-controller.
-It has been modified to draw UniFi from the vendor-provided apt source.
+This is Yet Another UniFi Controller.
+It draws UniFi from the vendor-provided apt source and updates frequently.

 ## Update Policy